danielendeg/nugetpackageupdate/specs/Jupiter/workspace.md

 *Guidance: In 20 words or less, describe the proposed solution.*

-Provision a workspace as a top-level container along with applicable settings and associate Healthcare API service(s) with it.
+Provision a workspace as a top-level container with shared configuration settings for all child services within it.

 ## Elevator Pitch / Press Release